UofA-SPEAR/software/README.md

 Once you have been added to the docker group you should be able to run docker containers as your user (but you will probably still need to run the docker daemon with sudo).

-To test your setup, start the docker daemon in its own terminal:
+To test your setup, start the docker daemon in its own terminal (if it has not already been started):

 ``` bash
 sudo dockerd